merely-useful/py-rse/index.md

     we are being foolish if we give them a chance to do it again and again.

 In academic research projects,
-"escalation" means "taking the issue to the project's principal investigator".
+"escalation" means "taking the issue to the project's principal investigator."
 Of course,
 the PI has probably had dozens of students complain to her over the years about teammates not doing their share,